 Well, we’re here to answer all your questions.
-Scroll down to read the full Lenovo vs Dell quality comparison.
+Scroll down to read the full Lenovo vs Dell quality comparison in the year 2020.
 Each model has different specs, so we won’t be going over those.
 Rather, we will be comparing the general performance of these laptops.

 Lenovo batteries have a longer lifespan.
 At full charge, their battery lasts around 11 hours.
 Some models have an extended battery life of up to 30 hours.
 Lenovo batteries are the best, and many don’t even require frequent replacements.
 It is a great brand if both battery life and quality are your concern.
 Lenovo also has a “plugged in, not charging” issue.
 But this error is less frequent.
 And it mainly occurs in second-hand or refurbished laptops.

 Both Dell and Lenovo have some amazing graphics and screen resolution.
 As of yet, the Dell XPS has the highest resolution, at 3840 x 2160 pixels.
 The colors in Dell laptops are bright and robust.
 And the screen doesn’t lose any of its brilliance with time.
 Dell’s laptops come in a variety of sizes.
 Dell uses an Intel HD graphics card which is the best for rendering video and 3D objects.